open-telemetry/opamp-spec/specification.md

 # Communication Model

-The OpAMP Server manages Agents that implement the client-side of OpAMP protocol.
+The OpAMP Server manages Agents that provide a client-side implementation of OpAMP protocol, further referred to as OpAMP Client or simply Client.
+OpAMP does not assume any particular relationship between the Agent and the Client, the Client can be run in a separate process, a sidecar, a plugin, or be fully integrated into the Agent code.

 The Agents can optionally send their own telemetry to an OTLP destination when directed so by the OpAMP Server.
 The Agents likely also connect to other destinations, where they send the data they collect: